 He even wrote music for her.
 His 1958 album for Liberty Records was titled Here’s To My Lady, a tribute to London.
 He recorded the album with Russ Garcia and his Orchestra, and the final song on the album is an original simply titled "Julie Is Her Name."

 Bobby Troup’s catchy songs and playful lyrics caught on with many more singers throughout the 1950s and 60s, besides his wife.
-Songs like "Just The Way I Am," "The Meaning Of The Blues" (written with lyricist Leah Worth), and "Girl Talk" (written with composer Neal Hefti) were sung by artists like June Christy, Carmen McRae, and Tony Bennett.
+Songs like "Just The Way I Am," "The Meaning Of The Blues" (written with lyricist Leah Worth), "You're Looking At Me," and "Girl Talk" (written with composer Neal Hefti) were sung by artists like June Christy, Carmen McRae, Nat King Cole and Tony Bennett.

 Rock 'n' Roll Icon?